Reporting Abuse to Internet Platforms

 Content that targets private individuals to degrade or shame them, personal information meant to blackmail or harass someone, and repeated unwanted messages are not allowed.

-hate speech.
+preventing hate speech.

-For example, Instagram got into hot water for also banning the hashtag #curvy saying it was encouraging inappropriate content, while women were trying to use the hashtag to promote body-positive images.
+For example, Instagram got into hot water for also banning the hashtag #curvy, saying it was encouraging inappropriate content, while women were trying to use the hashtag to promote body-positive images.
 Instagram needs to come up with a solution for their moderators to understand in which context content is being shared.

-Graphic Violence
+Graphic violence

 Points to note: